Full Spectrum CBD vs. CBD Isolate

 What is Full Spectrum CBD?

-As the name suggests, Full Spectrum CBD, also known as Whole Plant CBD, contains other cannabinoids that are found in the marijuana plant.
+As the name suggests, Full Spectrum, also known as Whole Plant Extract, contains other cannabinoids that are found in the marijuana plant.

-Cannabinol (CBN), Cannabigerol (CBG), Tetrahydrocannabivarin (THCV) and Cannabichromevarinic Acid (CBCVA) are just some of the additional cannabinoids that are present in Full Spectrum CBD.
+Cannabinol (CBN), Cannabigerol (CBG), Tetrahydrocannabivarin (THCV) and Cannabichromevarinic Acid (CBCVA) are just some of the additional cannabinoids that are present alongside CBD in a Full Spectrum extract.

 Each cannabinoid offers different benefits for a broad range of conditions.
 However, it’s worth noting that CBD offers (almost all of) the same benefits as all of the other cannabinoids combined.